Accessibility statement

 We know some parts of this website are not fully accessible:

-• Most of the PDF documents on the site aren’t 100% accessible.
+• Most of the PDF documents on the site aren’t 100% accessible, mostly due to missing metadata.
 However, they can generally be read with screen-reader software and are searchable.
-It is the metadata and structure of the files that need improving

-• Some videos don't yet have captions and/or transcripts, but this is being worked on and they will be available in 2022.
+• We are aware of four videos that don't have captions and/or transcripts.
+These are being worked on and they will be available in Summer 2024.

 Reporting accessibility problems with this website